-Are you wondering how to make a cape?
 Crafting a homemade cape is much easier than acquiring superhuman abilities.
-And if your kids are anything like mine, they will love it and end up wearing it everywhere they go.
-Here are step by step instructions for making a cape.
+And if your kids are anything like mine, they will love it and end up wearing a cape everywhere they go.
+All three of my kids wore a cape or two when they were little including a Spiderman cape and a batman cape!
+Granted, my little daughter more often wore a tutu and fairy wings.
+Here are step by step instructions for making a children’s cape.

 How to Make a Cape

 Materials Needed to Make a Cape for a Child:

 Large piece of fabric that’s long enough to reach from your superhero’s neck to just below his knees